awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 1. The primary cluster becomes unavailable\.

-1. You detach one of the secondary clusters from the Aurora global database\.
+1. You remove the secondary cluster from the Aurora global database\.
 Doing so promotes it to full read\-write capability\.
 To learn how to remove an Aurora cluster from a global database, see [Removing a Cluster from an Aurora Global Database](#aurora-global-database-detaching)\.

 1. You reconfigure your application to divert write traffic to the newly promoted cluster\.
 **Important**